phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       (update to Consortium CICE master if needed) git branch mybranch
       git checkout mybranch
-      mv icepack icepack.orig                                  # put aside the original version of icepack git clone https://github.com/username/icepack icepack    # check out a new version of icepack from your fork and drop it into your icepack directory in your sandbox cd icepack
+      mv icepack icepack.orig                              # put aside the original version of icepack git clone https://github.com/username/Icepack        # check out a new version of icepack from your fork and drop it into your icepack directory in your sandbox cd Icepack
       (update to Consortium Icepack master if needed) git branch icebranch
       git checkout icebranch
       (modify icepack and cice, test icepack and cice, add/commit/push icepack and cice, as separate repositories) git push origin icebranch                            # push all changes to Icepack repository (create a PR for icebranch and wait for the Icepack PR to be done)

       cd cice.mybranch
       mv icepack icepack.new                               # put aside your working copy of icepack git clone https://github.com/cice-consortium/icepack icepack      # check out the consortium icepack master diff -r icepack icepack.new                          # just make sure it looks OK (test CICE)
       git add icepack
       git commit -m "update icepack version"